 Personal injury protection (PIP) insurance is automobile coverage that will pay the cost of lost wages, medical expenses, funeral expenses, and other damages accrued in an automobile accident that are not covered by a person’s regular car insurance policy.

-PIP is offered as a means to help injured drivers cover the cost of medical expenses.
+Insurers offer PIP as a means to help injured drivers cover the cost of medical expenses.
 The best thing about a PIP policy is that fault does not factor into a person’s ability to collect on it.
 Whether you or the other driver caused the accident, your insurer must pay out if you file a claim under your personal injury protection policy.

 If you have a PIP policy, it is important that you understand how it works, when to file a PIP claim, and what type of damages you can collect under PIP coverage.